dzinghan/starter-hugo-academic/content/_index.md

     content:
       title: Announcements
       text: |-
+              * ## I will be in Tokyo and Osaka (TBD) in the first two weeks of May, let's grab coffee if you are around!
               * [21/02/23] I will join [Nuance](https://www.nuance.com/index.html) this summer as a Research Developer Intern.
               * [01/02/23] I will join [Prof. Bang Liu](http://www-labs.iro.umontreal.ca/~liubang/index.html)'s group at [MILA](https://mila.quebec/en/) and [Université de Montréal](https://diro.umontreal.ca/english/home/) as a MSc student this September!
     design: